-Working for yourself has significant benefits: you’re in charge of your own professional direction, your schedule is up to you, and you control the manner in which you do your job.
-Whether you’re an independent contractor or a sole proprietorship, being your own boss obviously has disadvantages, too.
+Working for yourself has significant benefits: you’re in charge of your own professional direction, your schedule is up to you, and you control how you do your job.
+Whether you’re an independent contractor or a sole proprietor, being your own boss has disadvantages, too.
 Employees of even small companies in Iowa are protected by laws like minimum wage and are entitled to benefits from workers’ compensation if they are injured at work.
-You may be surprised, however, to learn that workers’ compensation protections are also available if you work for yourself.
+You may be surprised, however, to learn that workers’ compensation is also available if you work for yourself and you will be able to receive self employed workers comp benefits if needed.

 Workers’ compensation is a system of private insurance coverage that works like any other insurance: covered entities pay monthly premiums and, if something happens that’s within the scope of the policy coverage, make a claim for reimbursement to the insurer.
 These policies ensure that employees who get hurt on the job are compensated for their injuries and lost wages.